Adewale1010/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-5-print_comb2.py: Python program that prints numbers from 0 to 99 6-print_comb3.py: Pyhton code that prints all possible different combinations of two digits 7-islower.py: Python function that checks for lowercase character
+5-print_comb2.py: Python program that prints numbers from 0 to 99 6-print_comb3.py: Pyhton code that prints all possible different combinations of two digits 7-islower.py: Python function that checks for lowercase character 8-uppercase.py: Python program that prints a string in uppercase followed by a new line